Report Library

 Follicular lymphoma (FL) is an indolent subtype of non-Hodgkin’s lymphoma (NHL) specifically originating from centrocyte and centroblast B cells and usually beginning in the lymph nodes.
 The disease is among the most common forms of NHL alongside diffuse large B-cell lymphoma (DLBCL), accounting for approximately 35% of all NHLs.

 Since its approval in 1997, most recommended regimens, particularly in the first-line setting, combine the anti-CD20 antibody Rituxan with chemotherapy.
 Rituximab biosimilars are now also widely available.
-Rituximab combined with bendamustine (BR) is a popular first-line regimen, to be followed by rituximab combined with Revlimid and R-CHOP.
+Rituximab + bendamustine (BR) is a popular first-line regimen, to be followed by rituximab + Revlimid, and R-CHOP chemotherapy.

 Indications Covered: |